 Grandhotel Steigenberger is an excellent hotel that turns the coziness factor up.
 Shops, nightlife, museums, restaurants, and bars are all within walking distance, too.
 To top it all off, the hotel offers a free shuttle service from the train station and is only 500 meters away from the next ski lift.

 Where to Eat in Davos

-The meeting point for young and old on 2000 meters above sea level is Clavadeleralp.
-Sit down for a lunch or just warm up with a hot drink and enjoy the panorama.
+The meeting point for young and old at 2000 meters above sea level is Clavadeleralp.
+Sit down for lunch or just warm up with a hot drink and enjoy the panorama.
 Madrisaalp is perfect for families looking for a lunch place to meet and relax.
 If you find yourself on the highest peak of Davos, make sure you pay a visit to Chalet Güggel and get a hot drink or yummy treat from the restaurant.
-A panoramic view and regional cuisine awaits at Restaurant Höhenweg and is the optimal place to relax and munch Swiss delicacies while looking down to Davos.
+A panoramic view and regional cuisine await at Restaurant Höhenweg which is the optimal place to relax and munch Swiss delicacies while looking down to Davos.

 Skiing in Western Switzerland